upscayl/upscayl/README.md

 </div>

 > [!IMPORTANT]
-> You'll need a Vulkan compatible GPU to upscale images.
-Many CPU and iGPUs do not work but no harm in trying.
+> You'll need a Vulkan-compatible GPU to upscale images.
+Many CPUs and iGPUs do not work, but there is no harm in trying.

 # 👨‍💻 Installation